 Food and Lodging on or near the

-Big Buck Rental Cabin, Highway M-38, Greenland, MI 49929, Phone: 906-884-4715.
-Newly built log cabin with one bedroom, sleeping loft with 2 twin beds, and a sofa sleeper in living area.
+Big Buck Rental Cabin, Highway M-38, Greenland, MI 49929, Phone: 906-250-4903.
+Log cabin with one bedroom, sleeping loft with 2 twin beds, and a sofa sleeper in living area.
 Complete kitchen, gas fireplace, and easy access to snowmobile, atv, and mountain bike trails.
 13 miles south of Ontonagon near the Ottawa National Forest and only a short distance from the Porcupine Mountains Wilderness State Park.